emgeier/artanywhere/design.document.md

 4. when new exhibitions are added, artists are added as well, automatically from artist list field
 5. find artist at AIChicago api for basic info, exhibition field populated

-I think artists page should include recommendations, have show exhibition details be a separate js file to import to any